ethyca/fides/docs/fides/docs/admin_ui/overview.md

 ### Accessing the Control Panel

-From the root `fidesops` directory, run the following:
+From the root `fides` directory, run the following:
 ``` sh
     cd clients/admin-ui
     npm install